Gustav Adolf Kröner: Work for German publishing industry

 In 1887, fixed book prices and a number of Kröner's other ideas were introduced at the association's general meeting and introduced a year later; this step is known today as Kröner's reform.
 Other results of his efforts were a revival of the association's activities, especially at the district and local levels, and the establishment of a commission to advise on complaints about skidding.
 In 1888, Kröner resigned as 1st chairman and transferred it to the Berlin publisher Paul Parey, who tried to enforce the reform by using coercive measures against the publishers.
-This plan failed and Parey had to resign as chairman after only one year - to Adolf Kröner, who refused to stand for re-election in 1892 due to health reasons.
+This plan failed and Parey had to resign as chairman after only one year - to Adolf Kröner, who refused to stand for re-election in 1892 for health reasons.